CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 # 2. Setting Up Spack for Group Use

-The following instructions for a group installation of Spack assumes that shared directories have already been set up for your group, and that you have access to the group.
-We also recommend getting permission from your colleagues before proceeding.
+The following instructions for a group installation of Spack assumes that a shared directory has already been created for your group, and that you have access to this shared folder.
+We also recommend communicating with your colleagues before proceeding.

 ## A. Downloading Spack (Group)